Copyright © University of Cambridge. All rights reserved.

 Learners could make up their own problem using shapes as symbols and test it on a friend.
 The problem What's it Worth?

 requires similar thinking processes to this problem and would be a good one for pupils to try next.

 Children might find it easiest to have numbered counters or cards available so that they can physically form the sums to check their reasoning.
-You might want to support their recording by giving out a sheet with each of the shapes drawn on, like this
+You might want to support their recording by giving out this sheet with each of the shapes drawn on.